Terry Larrier: Professional career

-After going undrafted in the 2018 NBA Draft. he joined the Memphis Grizzlies for the NBA Summer League.
+After going undrafted in the 2018 NBA draft. he joined the Memphis Grizzlies for the NBA Summer League.
 Larrier signed a training camp contract with the Dallas Mavericks on July 31, 2018.
 He was waived on August 9, 2018, after suffering an ankle injury.
 On June 26, 2019, Larrier was listed in the roster of San Antonio Spurs for 2019 NBA Summer League hosted at Vivint Smart Home Arena.

 For the 2019–20 season, Larrier signed with the Agua Caliente Clippers of the NBA G League.
 He injured his ankle on January 23, 2020, ending his season.
 Larrier averaged 7.6 points and 2.3 rebounds per game.

 On August 11, 2020, Larrier signed with the Norrköping Dolphins of the Swedish league.
 In his debut, he contributed 26 points and 5 rebounds in an 83–77 win against BC Luleå.
 Larrier averaged 17 points and 5 rebounds per game.

 On July 14, 2021, Larrier signed with Stal Ostrów Wielkopolski of the Polish Basketball League, but did not appear in a game for the club.

 In October 2021, he joined the Wisconsin Herd after being acquired in a trade.
 Larrier was removed from the team on February 2, 2022.
 On February 10, 2022, Larrier was reacquired by the Wisconsin Herd of the NBA G League.

 On August 2, 2022, he has signed with CSO Voluntari of the Liga Națională.

+In October 2023, the Cape Town Tigers announced they had signed Larier on their Instagram account.
+Larier made his debut on November 21, 2023, and scored a team-high 25 points in a 76–61 win over Dynamo in the Road to BAL.